 How long does it take to get a liquor licence in NSW?

-Approval typically takes 4 to 8 weeks for simple applications.
-Complex cases involving community consultation can take 4 to 6 months.
+Approval typically takes 4 to 8 weeks for straightforward applications.
+More complex matters involving community consultation can take 4 to 6 months.

 Can I sell takeaway alcohol with a restaurant licence?

-An On-Premises Licence is for on-site drinking.
-However, certain specific additional authorisations can permit limited takeaway sales.
+Generally, no. An On-Premises Licence only permits on-site drinking.
+However, certain additional authorisations may allow limited takeaway sales.

 What happens if I serve alcohol without a licence?

-This is a serious legal offence.
-It can result in substantial penalties, potential closure action and disciplinary consequences for staff and business owners.
+Serving alcohol without a licence is a serious legal offence.
+Authorities may impose substantial penalties, commence closure action, and pursue disciplinary consequences against staff and business owners.

 Do I need a liquor licence if I only offer BYO?